nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 |      Bits |  31..0  |  7..0  |  31..0  | 15..0 |       |   0..31  |
 |     Field |   STM   |  0x0D  |   SSN   |   RW  |  MSGS |  CRC32C  |

+`DAT` contains messages from multiple channels including `ACKACC`.

+* `SSN` must be the same value advertised in either `CON` or `ACC`;
+* `RW` affects flow control as described in [Remote Window](#receive-window).
+A host is free to send any value between 0 and 65535.
+In practice this field must be ignored if less than 1 x `MSS`, as this is the minimum amount of data any host is required to be able to buffer.
+Note that this field differs from the advertised receive window in SCTP or TCP/IP as it does not indicate how much space is free in the receive buffer but the total size of the receive buffer currently reserved for the connection.
+In case of hosts connected to multiple peers this size may vary according to when other peers connect and disconnect.
+This is because implementations may not be able to change the receive buffer size of the underlying socket arbitrarily or after it's bound to a local address so each peer will have its alloted share reduced as more connections are established.
+In any case, a sender does not have to react to increased or reduced values of `RW` beyond what is described in [Flow Control](#flow-control).

 ##### RST (0x0F)

 |      Byte |   0..3  |    4   |   5..8  |  9..12 |
 |----------:|:-------:|:------:|:-------:|:------:|
 |      Bits |  31..0  |  7..0  |  31..0  |  0..31 |
 |     Field |   STM   |  0x0F  |   DSN   | CRC32C |

+Used to indicate that a connection is permanently terminated conforming a minimum [disconnection](#disconnection) procedure.

+* `DSN` is the session number of the destination so that a `RST` packet may be produced even if the connection has already been terminated by the source.
+For example, a `RST` may be sent in reply to a `DAT` packet in order to terminate a half-open connection.

 ##### SECCON (0x1C)